Battle of the Chateauguay

 The Battle of the Chateauguay was an engagement of the War of 1812.
-On 26 October 1813, a combined British and Canadian force consisting of 1,530 regulars, volunteers, militia and Mohawk warriors from Lower Canada, commanded by Charles de Salaberry, repelled an American force of about 2,600 regulars which was attempting to invade Lower Canada and ultimately attack Montreal.
+On 26 October 1813, a Canadian and Native force consisting of 1,530 militia and Mohawk warriors from Lower Canada, commanded by Charles de Salaberry, repelled an American force of about 2,600 regulars which was attempting to invade Lower Canada and ultimately attack Montreal.
 The battle was one of the two battles (the other being the Battle of Crysler's Farm) which caused the Americans to abandon the Saint Lawrence campaign, their major strategic effort in the autumn of 1813.

-Prelude
+Background

 American plan

-Late in 1813, United States Secretary of War John Armstrong devised a plan to capture Montreal, which might have led to the conquest of all Upper Canada.
+Late in 1813, United States Secretary of War John Armstrong Jr. devised a plan to capture Montreal, which might have led to the conquest of all Upper Canada.
 Two divisions were involved.
 One would descend the St. Lawrence River from Sackett's Harbor on Lake Ontario, while the other would advance north from Plattsburgh on Lake Champlain.
 The two divisions would unite in front of the city for the final assault.

 American forces during the battle were led by Maj.
-Gen. Wade Hampton.
-He took command of the American forces around Lake Champlain on 4 July 1813.
+Gen. Wade Hampton I. He took command of the American forces around Lake Champlain on 4 July 1813.

-The Americans around Lake Champlain were led by Major General Wade Hampton, who had taken command on 4 July 1813.
+The Americans around Lake Champlain were led by Major General Wade Hampton I, who had taken command on 4 July 1813.
 Hampton had several misgivings about the plan.
 His own troops, encamped at Burlington, Vermont, were raw and badly trained, and his junior officers themselves lacked training and experience.
 There were insufficient supplies at his forward base at Plattsburgh as the British had controlled the lake since 3 June.
-On that day, two American sloops pursued British gunboats into the Richelieu River and were forced to surrender after the wind dropped and they were trapped by gunboats and artillery firing from the river banks.
+On that day, two American sloops pursued British gunboats into the Richelieu River and were forced to surrender after the wind dropped and they were trapped by British gunboats and artillery firing from the river banks.
 The British took over the sloops and used them in a raid against a number of settlements around Lake Champlain.
 In particular, they captured or destroyed quantities of supplies in and around Plattsburgh.
 Although the British crews and troops involved in the raid were subsequently returned to other duties, the American naval commander on the lake, Lieutenant Thomas Macdonough, was unable to construct a flotilla of sloops and gunboats to counter the British vessels until August.

 Hampton, a wealthy southern plantation owner, despised Major General James Wilkinson who commanded the division from Sackett's Harbor and who had a reputation for corruption and treacherous dealings with Spain.
 The two men, who were the two senior generals in the United States Army after the effective retirement of Major General Henry Dearborn on 6 July 1813, had been feuding with each other since 1808.
 Hampton at first refused to accept orders from Wilkinson, until Armstrong (who had himself moved to Sackett's Harbor) arranged that all correspondence regarding the expedition was to pass through the War Department.